marcplouhinec/speaking-glasses/README.md

 # Speaking Glasses

 ## Introduction
-This application targets the [Recon Jet smart glasses](https://www.reconinstruments.com/products/jet/) that run Android OS.
+This application targets the [Recon Jet smart glasses](https://www.reconinstruments.com/products/jet/) that runs Android OS.
 The goal is to help a visually impaired user to get a better idea of what is in front of him.

 Technically, the application works by taking a photo of the scene in front of the user, send it to [Cloud Sight](https://cloudsight.ai/)